TREASURIES-US yields rise as market pushes back timing of rate cuts in 2024

 By Herbert Lash

-NEW YORK, Nov 22 (Reuters) - Treasury yields rebounded from early declines on Wednesday after rather strong initial jobless claims data unsettled a market that expects the Federal Reserve to start cutting interest rates around next June as the U.S. economy slows.
+NEW YORK, Nov 22 (Reuters) - Treasury yields rebounded from early declines on Wednesday after initial jobless claims data unsettled a market that expects the Federal Reserve to start cutting interest rates around June as the U.S. economy slows.

 Futures dialed back the pricing of a rate cut after the Labor Department said initial claims for state unemployment benefits dropped 24,000 to a seasonally adjusted 209,000 last week.
 Economists polled by Reuters had forecast 226,000 claims.